epamvadym/temp/README.md

 ![checkout](https://user-images.githubusercontent.com/36236584/36541130-94014cfa-17e5-11e8-9320-35b3f5eb5138.png)
 ![clone](https://user-images.githubusercontent.com/36236584/36541198-cd778634-17e5-11e8-9a31-b681b0778ab1.png)

-After that the studio download the environment it needs and build the project.
+After that the studio downloads the environment it needs and builds the project.

 When the project is built, there two ways how to run tests: